BBaoVanC/guides.stkc.win/content/posts/odysseyn1x.md

 We will be using Ventoy rather than Rufus or Etcher since not only is it easier, you can continue you use your USB drive to store files while still being able to boot Odysseyn1x.

+If you have a Ryzen processor it's very likely the jailbreak will fail repeatedly, use an Intel machine if possible.

 # Requirements

 [Odysseyn1x](https://github.com/raspberryenvoie/odysseyn1x/releases)
 - *Download `amd64` if you are on a 64-bit computer, otherwise use `i686`.*
+- *If you are using a device with an A9X processor, use [this](https://github.com/asdfugil/checkn1x_a9x_kerninfo_pongoOS/releases/tag/14.5-a9x-2) fork of Odysseyn1x.*

 [Ventoy](https://github.com/ventoy/Ventoy/releases)